 Not taking Enough Fruits and Veggies

 Fruits and vegetables should form a large part of your meals.
-If you are not eating the recommended 2.5 cups of veggies daily, try to incorporate it into your diet now.
+If you are not eating the recommended minimum of 5 veggies daily, try to incorporate it into your diet now.
 Fruits and vegetables are rich in nutrients, are low calorie, filling and have a high fibre content which your gut needs to stay healthy.

 Overestimating Your Weight Loss